sertav/brofist/wp-content/plugins/disable-gutenberg/readme.txt

 * NEW!
 Option to disables frontend Gutenberg stylesheet

 > Works same as Classic Editor plugin, but can do a LOT more!
-> Lightweight and super fast, built with the WP API :)
+> Lightweight and super fast, built with WP APIs :)

 Fully configurable, enable or disable Gutenberg and restore the Classic Editor wherever is necessary.